Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 It begins like a fairy tale.
 The lonely traveler walks through the night to a place he’s never been before, where a kind old woman gives him a place to sleep.
 In the morning a beautiful young woman takes the foreign stranger to his new home and tells him about an older man who will help him as he learns to live and study in a rural paradise.

-But, as is true in fairy tales, nothing is as perfect as it first appears to be.
+But, as it is in fairy tales, nothing is as perfect as it first appears to be.
 Chang has survived years of war, sickness, and starvation that his Southern counterparts have never even thought of.
 On a Tennessee campus, he’s called Chuck by classmates who regard him with “a subtly unremitting scrutiny, disguised as politeness” and who mistake his “limited English for a limited knowledge of things.”
 Chang likes that; it gives him “a hidden advantage,” which he uses to his benefit, along with his “infinite patience for listening.”
 Seen as an object of charity, he hides secrets which emerge only in his half-remembered nightmares.

 “You’re the first new thing here in a while,” she tells Chang.
 As she slowly begins to form a friendship with this stranger, both of them peer at each other through their veils of secrets, each beginning to feel trust without knowing why.